Frequently Asked Questions

 All ticket packages can be purchased in person at either park.

 Guests who visit our parks in groups of 15 or more receive a 10% discount off the 1-Day Pass admission.
 We also offer Meal Vouchers, accepted at participating restaurants.
 Our parks are committed to providing a wide selection of high-quality, delicious all-American or international fare, snacks, and healthy alternatives at restaurants throughout both parks.
 Meal vouchers are $14 per person.

 Group reservations and Meal Vouchers can be arranged through our Reservation Sales Department at 619-718-3000.

-Our advance-sale admission tickets and ticket cards may be accepted up to 12 months from the printed expiration date on the ticket or ticket card.
-After that, we offer a discount toward the purchase of current, 1-Day Pass tickets.
+Our advance-sale admission tickets and ticket cards expire 12 months from the the date of purchase and expiration dates are printed on tickets.
+Expired tickets and ticket cards may be accepted up to 12 months from the printed expiration date on the ticket or ticket card.
+After that, we offer a discount toward the purchase of a current, 1-Day Pass ticket.
 Complimentary admission tickets are only valid through the printed date on the ticket.
 No extensions are permitted.

 The Africa Tram Safari is enjoyed by all ages.